sturmen/SpatialMediaKit/README.md

   --left-is-primary       Set the left file as the "hero" stream that is displayed when viewing in 2D.
   --right-is-primary      Set the right file as the "hero" stream that is displayed when viewing in 2D.
   --horizontal-field-of-view <horizontal-field-of-view>
                           The field of view of the output video, in degrees.
 Output will be rounded to the nearest thousandth of a degree.
-90 is a good default value.
+90.000 is a good default value.
   --horizontal-disparity-adjustment <horizontal-disparity-adjustment>
+                          Optional.
 The horizontal disparity adjustment.
-200 is a good default value.
+The value is a 32-bit integer, measured over the range of -10000 to 10000.
+Only specify a disparity adjustment, including 0, when you know the specific value.
   -o, --output-file <output-file>
                           The output file to write to.
 Expects a .MOV extension.
   --version               Show the version.